 Looking back in history, the cat held Godlike status in ancient Egypt.
 Much later, when witch hunts were in vogue, cats were viewed as Satan’s minions.
 Even the tradition of bad luck associated with cats has changed over time.

 Through the Victorian era into the early 1900s, black cats were thought to invoke good luck while white cats more often carried the stigma of bringing bad luck should they cross your path.
-Many images of black cats can be found on objects dating to the late 1890s and early 1900s, and some items like vintage postcards impart good luck greetings, but white cats aren’t seen nearly as often.
+Many images of black cats can be found on objects dating to the late 1890s and early 1900s.
+Some items like vintage postcards impart good luck greetings, but white cats aren’t seen nearly as often.

 The handsome creature we know as the domesticated cat seems to hover somewhere between mystery and admiration these days and vintage images of these pets continue to delight collectors in myriad ways.

 Maybe a better question would be: which cats aren't collectible?
-Most anything made depicting a cat cartoon character has become collectible over the years, from Felix to Mighty Mouse, and Sylvester, who couldn't resist trying to capture Tweety.
+Most anything made depicting a cat cartoon character has become collectible over the years, from Felix to Mighty Mouse, and Sylvester.

 Starting in the 1970s, B. Kliban found great success with his black and white striped cats that were made into everything from cookie jars and collectible figurines to a bevy of varied ephemera.
 Among the many items commonly found featuring cats are folk art, toys such as Steiff examples, greeting cards featuring real photos of cats, and numerous holiday collectibles, especially those revolving around Halloween.
 There are cute cat figurines to collect in a complete series like Kitty Cucumber dating to the 1980s and early '90s.
 Today, even Grumpy Cat has a number of reasonably priced collectibles on the market ranging from books to stuffed toys.
 There's literally some kind of cat for everyone when it comes to collecting.